-Anxiety has been my companion since before I can remember.
+Anxiety was my companion since before I can remember.

-Sometimes she whispers in my ear.
-Mostly she shouts so loudly that I can feel her panic rising in me.
+Sometimes she whispered in my ear.
+Mostly she shouted so loudly that I could feel her panic rising in me.

 “Don’t speak up.
 Don’t do anything that gets you noticed.
 Blend in.
 You need to hide your true self. ”

-If I can’t or choose not to stay quiet, to blend in, that anxious part of me ‘helps’ me through my feelings; frozen legs, churning stomach, fear rising to my throat, rendering me incapable of speaking.
-She warns me that if we do speak, we are going to die.
+If I couldn’t or chose not to stay quiet, to blend in, that anxious part of me showed up through frozen legs, churning stomach, fear rising to my throat, rendering me incapable of speaking.
+She warned me that if I spoke my truth, there was every potential I would die.
 Alone, powerless and unsupported.
 Better to stay quiet, hidden, safe.

-No conscious memory to substantiate the depth of that fear.
-But it feels real nonetheless.
+I had no conscious memory to substantiate the depth of that fear.
+But it felt s0 very real nonetheless.

-So we stay quiet, safe, in the shadows.
-Even though we have an inner spark, a knowing, that we are meant to shine, to be the light.
+So I stayed quiet, safe, in the shadows.
+Even though I could feel this inner spark, a knowing, that I was meant to share my voice, to inspire others, somehow.

-Sometimes it starts to feel quite comfortable in the shadows.
-It feels safe.
-And yet I know what can happen when the fire that burns inside isn’t set free.
+Sometimes it felt quite comfortable in the shadows.
+Safe.
+And yet I knew only too well what could happen when the fire that burns inside isn’t set free.
 Many who came before us were physically burned.
-We know others dear to us, whose inner fire has burned them up inside.
+Others dear to us, whose fire was unexpressed burned them up inside.
 Anxiety became depression and then dementia.
 A final place of safety.

-And yet we are learning and remembering the need for us to rise with courage.
+And yet so many of us are learning and remembering the need to rise with courage.
 Something bigger than us that keeps us going.
-A spark of something that helps us achieve milestones, climb mountains that for others seem like pebbles.
+A spark of something that helps us achieve milestones, climb mountains that for others seem like no big deal.
 Sometimes courage walks alongside us, holding our hand.
-Whispering words of encouragement to us as – together – we walk step by step.
+Whispering words of encouragement to us as – together – we move forward one step at a time.

-In recent times, courage has even been inviting us to step inside her.
-Which feels supportive and yet liberating.
+In more recent times, courage invited me to step inside her.
+Which felt supportive and yet liberating.
 Safe and yet free.

 And as courage rises, other parts of us are waking up.
-Remembering and learning to come together to honour and step into the strength of our feminine consciousness.
+Remembering and learning to come together to honour and step into the our feminine power.

 The thought of speaking up, of stepping into our wild, intuitive feminine self, can bring with it a fear of danger, judgement, betrayal and even a very painful death.
 It’s a strong field of feminine energy that affects many of us without realising it.

-And yet, we can also choose to tune into the courageous, intuitive, wild, loving, strong supportive feminine energy of those women I now know are with us.
-Supporting us, giving us the courage to say what they could not, to be who they were unable to be.
+And yet, we can also choose to tune into the courageous, intuitive, wild, loving, strong supportive feminine energy of those women who are with us.
+Supporting us, inspiring us with the courage to say what they could not, to be who they were unable to be.
 To finish what they started… and more.
 For ourselves and those who are yet to come.

 Sometimes we may not know exactly what we are here to do.
-That’s been my story for a long time.
+That was my story for a long time.
 I didn’t know that I just needed to go within.

 So many people talk of it and yet for me, within was where the fear was.
 I didn’t know that courage, intuition, the real me lived there too.
 She was just hiding.

-So, for now my mission, my passion, is to give hope.
+So my mission, my passion, is to inspire hope.
 That together we CAN step out of our anxious, afraid, stress, overwhelmed self into our courageous, wild, loving, powerful, shiny (insert your own word here) self.
 And remembering that she may be different every day.
 Because we are, after all, cyclical creatures.
-Which again, I am only starting to realise is a beautiful thing to be treasured and not to be masked, battled or numbed away.
+Which is a beautiful thing to be treasured and not to be masked, battled or numbed away.